About Meghan

-All along, writing has been an important outlet for me.
-The Invisible Kingdom and The Long Goodbye are about my experiences with chronic illness and grief (respectively), and they are written in hopes of illuminating the lived experiences of loss and sickness so that others will feel less alone, and someday change may come.
+The Invisible Kingdom and The Long Goodbye both came out of this territory, and they are written in hopes of illuminating the lived experiences of loss and sickness so that others will feel less alone, and someday change may come.

-I currently live in New Haven, Connecticut, with my partner Jim and my two young sons.
-I am also the editor of The Yale Review, a literary and cultural quarterly and website.
-I’m incredibly grateful to be the recipient of numerous literary awards, including a Guggenheim Fellowship, a Radcliffe Fellowship, a Lannan Literary Fellowship, and the Union League Prize for Poetry from the Poetry Foundation.
+I live in New Haven, Connecticut, with my partner Jim and my two young sons.
+I am the editor of The Yale Review, a literary and cultural quarterly and website.
+I’m grateful to be the recipient of numerous literary awards, including a Guggenheim Fellowship, a Radcliffe Fellowship, a Lannan Literary Fellowship, and the Union League Prize for Poetry from the Poetry Foundation, as well as being a finalist for the National Book Award in Nonfiction.

 I was fortunate enough to be able to keep working during this time.
 One of my first jobs was as an editor at The New Yorker, where I was lucky to learn the ropes from other talented writers and editors.
 Following this position, I joined Slate in 2001 as their culture editor and literary critic, launching the Slate Audio Book Club.
 From there, I joined The Paris Review in 2005 as the magazine's poetry editor.